The best places to visit in Hawaii will wow you with their extraordinary beauty.

 Perhaps even more famous than the swimming is the Hanalei Pier.
 It’s one of the most photographed spots on the island.
 Walk to the end of the pier for sweeping views of the surrounding beach.

-Hanalei Town is charming, with small boutiques, many art galleries, and the Waiʻoli Huiʻia Church and Mission House, which dates back to 1837.
+Hanalei Town is charming!
+There are many things to do in Hanalei from browsing the small boutiques and many art galleries, to visiting the Waiʻoli Huiʻia Church and Mission House, which dates back to 1837.

 While you’re in the area, be sure to have lunch or dinner at Kalypso Island Bar and Grill or grab a shave ice at JoJo’s Shave Ice, two of the best places to eat in Kauai.